sdiehl/wiwinwlh/tutorial.md

 data Maybe a = Nothing | Just a
 ```

-Recursive types are correspond to infinite series of these terms.
+Recursive types correspond to infinite series of these terms.

 ```haskell
 -- pseudocode